 At the top, there is food and drink that is much needed after that epic climb.
 Then cyclists descend and ride over to Monte Vista High School and Oak Hill Park to join the post-ride festivities.
 There you can cheer and perhaps join winners in 16 age categories, including King and Queen of the Mountain.
 There is great BBQ, beverages, vendors and music for a grand celebration!

 Preparing for The Challenge

 The VSBC has recently restarted scheduled rides.
 Watch the VSBC ride calendar for rides up Mt.
-Diablo during the week and on the weekend.
-We recommend riding up the Mountain during the week if at all possible to avoid the weekend traffic If you cannot ride during the week, an early morning ride up the mountain can be nice, especially on an overcast day because most drive up the mountain for the view so there will be less traffic.
+Diablo on weekdays and on weekends.
+We recommend riding up the mountain on weekdays if at all possible to avoid traffic.
+If you cannot ride on weekdays, an early morning ride on a weekend day can be nice, especially on an overcast day because many drivers visit the mountain for the view so there will be less traffic.
 Just remember to stay as far right as safely possible and use the pullouts and special bike turnouts when cars are behind you.
-When you descend, keep your speed down and stay close to the right because many cars try to pass cyclists on blind curves and may stray across the double yellow line.
+When you descend, keep your speed down and stay close to the right because many cars coming uphill pass cyclists on blind curves and may stray across the double yellow line.